HOW TO PLAN YOUR WEDDING

 (OR ON A VIDEO CALL)

-Many couples opt for telling their friends and family that they are eloping in-person because it makes it easier to explain why you are choosing an elopement and to share your genuine excitement through your expression and voice.
+Many couples opt for telling their friends and family that they are eloping or holding a smaller wedding in-person because it makes it easier to explain why you are choosing this route and to share your genuine excitement through your expression and voice.
 If they don't live close by, video chat is the closest replacement to telling them in-person.

 TIP 5: SHARE YOUR PHOTOS WITH THEM

-Some couples reveal their elopement with their friends and family by surprising them with the elopement pictures, which are the best and most tangible way to show how much fun you had on your actual elopement day.
-Sharing your photos can help those who weren't present understand what your elopement was all about because they can see your joy, your happiness, and overall how incredible the day was for you and your partner.
+Some couples reveal their elopement or wedding with their friends and family by surprising them with the pictures, which are the best and most tangible way to show how much fun you had on your actual wedding day.
+Sharing your photos can help those who weren't present understand what your day was all about because they can see your joy, your happiness, and overall how incredible the day was for you and your partner.

 TIP 3: SHARE YOUR REASONS WHY

-Some friends and family members might react to your plans based upon the misconception that your elopement means excluding them.
-Explaining your reasoning behind why you decided to elope can help relieve those negative feelings.
+Some friends and family members might react to your plans based upon the misconception that your elopement or small wedding means excluding them.
+Explaining your reasoning behind why you decided to go this route can help relieve those negative feelings.

 A few common reasons you can share are: